jenesq/OscarWinner/README.md

    - Accuracy = .690 ~ 69%

 #### Random Forest Models
-Phase 1:
+Phase 1: All Data
 - Running with all original variables:
    - Accuracy = .706 ~ 71%

-Phase 2:
+Phase 2:  Modern Data
 - Running with all original variables:
    - Accuracy = .747 ~ 75%

 #### Neural Network with the Modern Data
-Phase 1:
+Phase 1: All Data
-- I did not need to run with all the variables
+- I did not run with all the data.

-Phase 2:
+Phase 2: Modern Data
 - Running with all original variables:
-   - Accuracy = .747 ~ 75%
+   - Accuracy = .660 ~ 66%

 ## Analysis results